emalkan/amazon-item-lookup/README.md

 Each item is identified by its url.

 ```
-// Use ItemLookUp(String) to get data for a single product.
+// Use ItemLookUp(String url) to get data for a single product.
-// Use ItemLookUp(List<String>) to get data for a list of products.
+// Use ItemLookUp(List<String> urls) to get data for a list of products.
 ```

 The constructor loads the source code from each url and then saves it.<br>